Dushanbe: Architecture

 Before the Soviet invasion, Dushanbe consisted of narrow streets with adobe buildings.
+None of the buildings from that time survived.
 The development of the 1920s, soon after the Soviet invasion, laid the groundwork for future development and established the beginning of the city.
 In the 1930s, constructivist architecture gained prominence along with the building of larger structures, often made out of concrete.
 Several architects played a major role in the city's construction in a group headed by Peter Vaulin.
 He drew up a piece of legislation called "On the construction of the city of Dushanbe" which the city adopted on 27 April 1927.
 He implemented a constructivist design in the city, possibly inspired by his meeting with Le Corbusier in Moscow in 1929.

 In 1934 and 1935, the Griprogor Institute, based in Leningrad, created a master plan for the construction of Dushanbe.
 It was approved on 3 March 1938.
 The city center during the reconstruction shifted to Red Square and Frunze Park, the location of many workers demonstrations and military parades into the forties.
 In the later half of the decade, much of the modern infrastructure and utilities for the city were created.
 In the 1940s, architecture was focused more on decoration and the neoclassical style.

 1955 heralded in a new era of architecture with the publication of "On the elimination of excesses in the design," which eventually ended the neoclassical period and integrated the city architecture into modernist, minimalistic Soviet trends.
-In 1966, a new master plan for the city was created due to the city's rapid growth.The first skyscraper in Dushanbe, the hotel Dushanbe, was erected in 1964.
+In 1966, a new master plan for the city was created due to the city's rapid growth.
+The first skyscraper in Dushanbe, the Hotel Dushanbe, was erected in 1964.
 High-rise buildings were developed in the mid-70s against the wishes of the Tajik Institute of Earthquake Engineering and Seismology, which viewed such developments as dangerous in an earthquake which they predicted would occur in the near future.

 In the 1980s, more technically complex and creative designs were built by a new generation of architects along with more attention on ecological issues.
 In the late 1990s, more 9-12 story concrete houses were built and private companies grew to 75% of the housing market.
 Minimalist influences continued to be felt from the 60s up to the 90s.

 In the 21st century, new construction projects such as tall skyscrapers, a new parliament building, and the national museum were or are being built.
 However, the new architectural styles of the modern day resulted in the demolition of many historical, Soviet-era buildings in the center of the city, such as the Central Post Office and the Mayakovsky Theatre, with the exception of a small list of 15 historically significant buildings.
 The central city mainly consists of wide boulevards and Russian-style buildings today, while suburban areas are comparatively underdeveloped.